anaston/cca_pls_toolkit/documentation/docs/cfg.md

 Algorithm to be used, its settings and information about hyperparameter optimization.
 Please make sure that you are familiar with the hyperparameter settings of the chosen algorithm, e.g. range and scale of hyperparameter values for grid search or number of PCA components.
 We strongly encourage to use [RCCA](../background/#regularized-cca-rcca), [SPLS](../background/#sparse-pls-spls) or [PCA-CCA](../background/#cca-with-pca-dimensionality-reduction-pca-cca).
-For a discussion, see Mihalik et al., under review.
+For a discussion, see [Mihalik et al. 2022](https://doi.org/10.1016/j.bpsc.2022.07.012).

 *   **.name** [*'cca', 'rcca', 'pls', 'spls'*]